avd1729/Talk-Space/README.md

 ### Database

-- **MySQL Database:** TalkSpace uses a MySQL database to store user information, posts, and other application data.
+- **SQLite Database:** TalkSpace uses a SQLite database to store user information, posts, and other application data.

 ## Installation